Free File: Free File Software

 The Free File Program, a public-private partnership between IRS and private-sector tax software companies, allows lower- and middle-income taxpayers to use name-brand tax preparation software to prepare and file tax forms for free.

-For 2022, anyone whose adjusted gross income is $73,000 or less will be eligible for at least one software product.
-There are 7 products from which to choose.
+For Tax Year 2025, anyone whose adjusted gross income is $89,000 or less will be eligible for at least one software product.
+There are eight products from which to choose.
 Each software provider sets its own eligibility requirements, generally related to income, state residency, age, military service or eligibility for the earned income tax credit.
 Free File is free for federal tax returns only.
 However, some Free File Alliance members offer state return software for a fee or for free.
 Most of the software products, but not all, use an interview format in which you are asked questions and your answers are used to populate the electronic form.
 This format helps taxpayers get the tax credits and deductions to which they are eligible.
 It also means taxpayers do not have to be experts in income tax law.
-Alliance members cannot sell any refund anticipation loan products through the Free File service.
+Alliance members cannot sell any refund anticipation loan products or other products through the Free File service.

 To use IRS Free File, taxpayers generally go through the IRS website.
 There, taxpayers can find a tax software product one of two ways.
 They can review a list of companies and their offers.
 Or, they can use a simple web tool that asks a few questions - such as income, state residency and age - and the tool will locate those software products for which taxpayers are eligible.
 Once a taxpayer chooses a product, they will be directed off the IRS.gov site and onto the Alliance member's website to complete their federal tax return.

 Free File Fillable Forms

-Another component of Free File is Free File Fillable Forms, which is available to all taxpayers, including taxpayers whose adjusted gross incomes (AGI) are greater than $73,000.
+Another component of Free File is Free File Fillable Forms, which is available to all taxpayers, including taxpayers whose adjusted gross incomes (AGI) are greater than $89,000.
 It is an alternative to Free File Software, although both are free.
 Free File Fillable Forms is operated by a private organization, the Free File Alliance and not the IRS.
 Though IRS links to it, they do not endorse it or any product.

 Free File Fillable Forms is an electronic version of IRS paper forms.
 Free File Fillable Forms does not include any elaborate cross-checking or question-and-answer formats (such as is found in many of the Free File Software packages), instead it is a simple fill-in-the blank format (however, it does perform math calculations).
 Free File Fillable Forms is best for taxpayers who are comfortable preparing their own tax returns or who have been long-time paper filers.
 There are no income restrictions for using Free File Fillable Forms.
 It does not support any state tax returns.